bjohnstonumw/pickupgames/README.md

 1. login/logout/register
 2. Find events (using way cool distance magic based on the zip code you enter when you sign up)
-3. Make a detailed user profile (but you can't share it yet)
+3. Make a detailed user profile and add friends
 4. Set up an event
 5. Check out some rules for all the sports we offer.